-Ian's practice is focused in four areas: sex therapy, couples therapy, individual pyschotherapy and peer consultation.
-Ian also offers a specialized form of combination therapy that integrates couples therapy and sex therapy for patients that want to address sexual and relational issues in parallel.
+Ian's practice is focused in four areas: sex therapy, couples therapy, individual psychotherapy and peer consultation.
+Ian also offers a specialized form of combination therapy that integrates couples therapy and sex therapy for patients who want to address sexual and relational issues in parallel.
 All treatment is confidential and follows ethical guidelines as defined by AASECT and AAMFT.

 As a sex therapist, Ian works with both individuals and couples on challenges that are common to the “American bedroom” but often lead to lives of quiet desperation.
 He welcomes all forms of sexual expression and orientation and takes a sex-positive stance.
 Areas of focus include:

 Ian takes a multi-layered, biopsychosocial approach to exploring sexual issues, and his therapeutic style is both psychodynamic and cognitive-behavioral.
 This means that Ian works from both the inside-out (locating the sources of issues in oneself) and the outside-in (changing behaviors and relational interactions).
 The sex therapy Ian offers is often short-term and focused on solving problems, but in an atmosphere of empathy, safety and thoughtful reflection.
 Sex therapy typically includes homework assignments as a way of implementing and measuring change.
 In some instances, Ian also uses EMDR (Eye Movement Desensitization and Reprocessing) to target sexual problems and the effects of sexual trauma.
 Sex therapy sessions are generally scheduled every two weeks.
 When necessary, Ian will also help with referrals to specialists such as urologists, psychiatrists, endocrinologists and physical therapists.